jbodika/CART210-glossary/keywords/ransomware.md

 ## Ransomware

-**Definition**:[^UKsecurity]  Ransomware is a type of malware which prevents you from accessing your device and the data stored on it, usually by encrypting your files.
-A criminal group will then demand a ransom in exchange for decryption.
+Ransomware is a type of malware which prevents you from accessing your device and the data stored on it, usually by encrypting your files.
+A criminal group will then demand a ransom in exchange for decryption.[^UKsecurity]
-**The birth of ransomware**[^Allan]  : Historically, ransomware dates back to an original piece of malicious code, known as AIDS, written in 1989 by Joseph Popp.
+**The birth of ransomware**: Historically, ransomware dates back to an original piece of malicious code, known as AIDS, written in 1989 by Joseph Popp.[^Allan]
-**How dose ransomware work**:
+**How does ransomware work**:
  - Data access
  - Data encryption
  - Demanding ransom

-**Ransomware is highly relevant to new media because digital platforms, online services, and media companies are frequent targets of cyberattacks.
-The relationship between ransomware and new media can be explored through several key points:**
+Ransomware is highly relevant to new media because digital platforms, online services, and media companies are frequent targets of cyberattacks.
+The relationship between ransomware and new media can be explored through several key points:

-**1. How Ransomware Connects to New Media**
+### How Ransomware Connects to New Media
 Digital Dependency: New media relies on cloud storage, digital publishing, and online platforms, all of which are vulnerable to ransomware attacks.
 Media Companies as Targets: News organizations, streaming services, and content platforms store valuable data, making them prime targets.
 Disinformation & Cybersecurity Risks: Hackers may use ransomware to control or alter digital narratives, censor journalism, or manipulate public opinion.

-**2. Where Ransomware is Used in New Media**
+**Where Ransomware is Used in New Media**
 News Organizations: Attackers have targeted news agencies (e.g., The Guardian was hit by ransomware in 2022), disrupting operations.
 Streaming & Entertainment Platforms: Netflix and other content providers face ransomware threats, with hackers leaking unreleased movies and shows.
 Social Media & Influencers: High-profile social media accounts can be hijacked for ransom, causing reputational damage.
 Gaming & Digital Art: Game developers and NFT creators have suffered ransomware attacks, losing valuable digital assets.

-**3. Why It’s Relevant**
+**Why It’s Relevant**
 Threat to Press Freedom: Journalists can be silenced through ransomware attacks, undermining free speech.
 Economic Impact: New media companies can lose millions due to downtime and ransom payments.
 Evolving Cybersecurity Landscape: The rise of AI and digital platforms increases the risks of cyberattacks.